Taylor Family Kayaking at Silver Springs State Park Ocala National Forest Florida 2021 10

 Florida Keys National Marine Sanctuary

-The protected Florida Keys National Marine Sanctuary, the tranquil region, is a great place to explore nature by kayak.
+The protected Florida Keys National Marine Sanctuary (FKNMS), the tranquil region, is a great place to explore nature by kayak.
 Beginners can rent shallow-draft kayaks and will be able to venture out into the pristine backcountry waters.
 Paddlers can see marine mammals and roosting birds by gliding over shallow seagrass beds and thick mangrove tunnels.
 The islands and bays are perfect for beginners, given the sheltered bays.
 The diversity of the marine life ecosystems spans from Key Largo to Key West over 100 miles and is part of the Florida Circumnavigational Saltwater Paddling Trail.
 This is a SUP Friendly paddling destination.

 Visit The Florida Keys Marine Sanctuary website to read more about kayaking in the protected area, which includes a portion of Curry Hammock State Park and others.
+In addition to the area designated as the FKNMS there is also the Key West National Wildlife Refuge, that is incredible for kayaking.
+Adventures here are some of the best things to do in Key West and are perfect for exploring with kids.

 Where to launch: